KrianJ/images_360/README.md

 ## otherwise
     * -> same with given keywords at the fisrt 2 steps
     * -> run "scray crawl search_images" command in terminal

+# ProxyPool settings
+    * The proxypool used in this proect run locally at port 5555, modify it in settings.py if proxypool changed and rewrite the ProxyMiddleware class in middleware.py if necessary.
+## middleware.py:
+    * Add class ProxyMiddleware here for attaching a proxy to the request u send.
+## settings.py:
+    * ProxyMiddleware belongs to DownloadMiddleware, so add the class in DownloadMiddleware dict.